-At the Harley Street Hair Clinic we understand how detrimental hair loss can be to a woman’s confidence.
+At the Harley Street Hair Clinic, we understand how detrimental hair loss and female hair thinning can be to a woman’s confidence.
 However before beginning the journey of regaining this self-confidence, one of the most important things you need to determine is what type of hair loss you are experiencing.

 There are generally three types of women hair loss.
 These are summed up via the three following categories – androgenetic alopecia, Telogen effluvium, and non-pattern hair loss.
 Androgenetic alopecia is the most common cause of hair loss in women, and the pattern of hair loss in this case, is less predictable in women than it is men.
 Telogen effluvium can arise from many causes, including medication use, dietary tendencies, and stress.
 Then there are all of the other rarer types of hair loss, which fall into the ‘non pattern hair loss category’.